 Consider the following thought experiment.
-Imagine you angered the Notre Dame administrative overlords.
-As punishment, OCS sentences you to roll a massive boulder up a mountain every single day for eternity.
-Just before you reach the top, the boulder comes crashing down and reaches the very bottom.
-Then you have to start over.
-And over.
-And no one can help — you must finish this task in complete isolation.
+You have angered the Notre Dame administrative overlords.
+As punishment, OCS sentences you to roll a massive boulder up a mountain.
+Just before you reach the top, the boulder comes crashing down to the very bottom of the mountain, and you have to start over—and over, and over, forever.
+And no one can help: you must perform this task in complete isolation.
 There is no other purpose for pushing the boulder: it doesn't power anything or entertain anyone.
-From the standpoint of the universe, your mineral management is meaningless.
+From the standpoint of the universe, your task is meaningless.

 This thought experiment is adapted from an ancient Greek myth, which describes King Sisyphus facing a similar predicament.
 Albert Camus, a French novelist who will reappear later in this essay, repopularized this myth in his 1942 essay, The Myth of Sisyphus.
 Although Camus originally wrote the story to distance himself from existentialist thought, the story successfully outlines the problem existentialists face.

 Some philosophical schools are united by one or more common principles they believe to be true.
 For example, virtue ethicists believe that good actions require virtuous habits; utilitarians believe that the highest moral goal is to maximize net pleasure; and natural theologians believe that observation and reasoning can be sources of religious knowledge.
 But unlike these traditions, existentialism is better thought of as a characteristic attitude toward human life or style of philosophical inquiry.
 Here are some of its key features: